 for more specific information about the regulations listed.

-* Disposing of any debris or garbage, including excess livestock salt.
+-- Do not dispose of debris or garbage (including excess livestock salt) in the Wilderness.
 This does not prohibit the destruction of combustible material by burning or the disposal of human or livestock waste.

 FOOD STORAGE INFORMATION